 Durational alimony is an option for "Moderate" term marriages between 7-17 years.
 The same factors are considered as in a Permanent alimony case.
 Durational alimony is awarded for a certain set time period, which can be awarded up to the term of the marriage.
 Durational alimony is modifiable as to the amount based on a substantial change in circumstances, but not duration.
 Durational alimony also terminates when either party dies, or if the payee spouse remarries.

-Bridge-the-Gap alimony is normally for short term marriages under 7 years, or can be combined with another forms of alimony.
-This alimony provides support for a transitionary period no more than 2 years to assist a spouse with short term needs to move from married life to single life.
-This can be ordered in lump sum, or in a monthly payment.
-Bridge-the-Gap alimony is non-modifiable as to amount and duration, but it will terminate upon death of either party or remarriage by the party receiving the alimony.
+Bridge-the-Gap alimony is normally for short-term marriages under 7 years or can be combined with other forms of alimony.
+This alimony provides support for a transitionary period of no more than 2 years to assist a spouse with short-term needs to move from married life to single life.
+This can be ordered in a lump sum, or in a monthly payment.
+Bridge-the-Gap alimony is non-modifiable as to amount and duration, but it will terminate upon the death of either party or remarriage by the party receiving the alimony.

 Rehabilitative Alimony is for a spouse who is planning to go to school or back to work and needs to be trained.
 To request rehabilitative alimony, the spouse must have a detailed plan to present to the court, which may include the cost of tuition and other school expenses, and living expenses while attending school.
 The spouse will need to demonstrate that after receiving the rehabilitative alimony, the spouse will earn enough from the rehabilitation to reduce an otherwise need for alimony.